 The translations are taken from the available English editions of works by Marx and Engels and from the English edition of V. I. Lenin's Collected Works in 40 volumes prepared by Progress Publishers except where otherwise specified in the postscripts.

 The collection essentially corresponds to the 2nd edition of a similar Russian-language collection issued in Moscow by the Political Literature Publishers in 1965.

-First printing 1967 Second printing 1972 Third printing 1976
+First printing 1967

 Printed in the Union of Soviet Socialist Republics